-Underground service lateral upgrades to 200 amp required because of increased loads will be installed by the Utility per all applicable requirements of the new service lateral installation, at no cost to the customer.
-The utility will make the determination as to whether the existing service lateral is adequate or in need of upgrade.
-Upgrades to services in excess of 200 amps will be handled as a new non-standard service.
+Underground service lateral upgrades to 200 amperes required because of increased loads will be installed by MU per all applicable requirements of the new service lateral installation, at no cost to the customer.
+MU will make the determination as to whether the existing service lateral is adequate or in need of upgrade.
+Upgrades to services in excess of 200 amperes will be handled as a new non-standard service.